roozbehsayadi/Forms-HW-Backend-and-Frontend/README.md

 yarn --version
 ```

-I you don't have it, follow the instructions from [Yarn's official website](https://classic.yarnpkg.com/en/docs/install/#debian-stable).
+If you don't have it, follow the instructions from [Yarn's official website](https://classic.yarnpkg.com/en/docs/install/#debian-stable).

 Once you setup these packages, clone this project from the repository.
 On the project's root, you'll see two folders: _front_ and _back_.
 Open the terminal on the root folder.
 Then go to each folder and install its dependencies.
 You can install the back-end's dependencies by typing `npm install`.
 The front-end's dependencies can be installed using `yarn install`.